 So far, the proposal made by the Senate is just that, a proposal.
 There are still hoops that have to be jumped through in order to make the proposal a permanent policy.
 Immigrants who think they may be affected by changes to policy are encouraged to speak with an experienced immigration attorney for in depth advice.

-If you have any questions in regards to immigration form, contact and immigration attorney at MC @ FC Law today!
+If you have any questions in regards to immigration form, contact and immigration attorney at MC Law Group today!